 But once you have paid off 20% of the mortgage, you can drop your PMI.
 You should find this out, because lenders won’t tell you, and you’ll have to ask them to cancel the insurance.

 Look at switching to an interest-only deal

-If you don’t have a steady income but you are confident of lump sums, such as an inheritance or a few big bonuses, which will allow you to pay off the mortgage in a few large payments in the future, you may be able to switch to an interest-only deal, although they are hard to find.
-Or if you are not expecting to stay in the property, you could go interest-only and then you pay the mortgage off in one go by selling your home.
+If you don’t have a steady income but you are confident of a lump sum, such as an inheritance or a few big bonuses, that will allow you to pay off the mortgage in a few large payments in the future, you could switch to an interest-only deal.

 But beware – taking an interest only mortgage does not mean you don’t have to repay it eventually, and without a plan to pay off your mortgage you might end up having to sell your home.